 Chang Hao, Vice GM of International Business Department, Yutong

-During the World Climate Conference, the organizing committee also takes the great opportunity to showcase five new energy vehicles currently operated RATP Corp, the largest passenger carrier in Paris.
+During the World Climate Conference, the organizing committee also takes the great opportunity to showcase five new energy vehicles currently operated RATP Corp, the passenger carrier in Paris.
 Among the five vehicles, Yutong is the only bus brand coming outside of Europe.

 Yutong full electric bus at the Eiffel Tower